dacarras/r4sda/README.md

     attributes of items, and the percentage of each response category.
--   `get_desc()` it produces a table with descriptives, including: percentage of missing, complete observations, n, means, sd, minimum, maximum, and histogram of variables.
+-   `get_desc()` it produces a table with descriptives, including: percentage of missing, complete observations, n, means, sd, minimum, maximum, skewness, kurtosis, and histogram of variables.

 ## Aggregated scores